mikeknep/website/now.md

 and monitoring and observing those systems over time.
 I've found it incredibly satisfying to have my developer colleagues as my direct "customers" or clients.

-I'm sharing some ongoing notes from this work in [this document](./notes/terraform_aws.html), as well as writing some more focused, formal posts.

 On the side, I've been building a [tool called Jeru](https://github.com/mikeknep/jeru) designed to assist with what I call "Terraform state surgery."
 Follow the link to read more about it on GitHub.